21 - 23 August 2014

 Louise Hammersley, Media Law Barrister

 In direct response to We Still Need to Talk About Commissioning, How To Be A Better Indie is based on a major new survey, conducted by independent research company SPA Future Thinking, asking freelancers and commissioners what indies do well and, as importantly, what they need to improve on.
-Who will top the chart as the best indie to work for in the UK, and who will win the commissioner poll of best suppliers.
+Who will top the chart as the best indie to work for in the UK, and who will win the commissioner poll of best suppliers?
+Elaine Bedell, who has experience on both sides of the fence, joins the indies who have come out on top in our surveys.

 Dorothy Byrne, Head of News & Current Affairs, Channel 4